Lilacsweetpotet/HangMan-Game/README.md

 Game mechanics:
 -
--Difficulty selects a word bank, the allowed wrong guesses, and the time limit.
+-Category selects a word bank

 -Each wrong guess increments the hangman stage.

--Hints can be used once per game, and cost one wrong guess.

--Score calculation uses accuracy, elapsed time, difficulty multiplier, and a base value (see Technical Documentation).

--
+-the allowed wrong guesses

+-and the time limit

 How to Run the Program (local)
 -